Office: 172-I Florida Gym, PO Box 118205

 Gainesville, FL 32611

 Dr. Vaillancourt’s research focuses on mechanisms for voluntary and involuntary movements within the cortex, basal ganglia, and cerebellum in people with movement disorders.
 His laboratory uses structural and functional imaging (dMRI, MRI, fMRI) and electrophysiological (EMG, EEG) techniques.
-The laboratory is focused on studies in both human and rodent studies to more effectively understand brain circuits and treatment interventions.
+The laboratory is focused on studies in both human and rodents to more effectively understand brain circuits and treatment interventions.
 The laboratory is conducting progression studies of movement disorders, and is interested in various treatment interventions on motor deficits.

 Burciu, R.G., Chung, J.W., Shukla, P., Ofori, E., Li, H., McFarland, N.R., Okun, M.S., Vaillancourt, D.E.
 (2016).
 Functional MRI of disease progression in Parkinson disease and atypical parkinsonian syndromes.
 Neurology.
 2016 Aug 16;87(7):709-17.